bfdes/bfdes.in/posts/monte-carlo-to-las-vegas.md

   return search
 ```

 The Las Vegas variant performs an equality check to guard against spurious hits.
 It verifies the strings `pattern` and `text[i-m:i]` are the same before returning from the search loop.
-But this is equivalent to modifying the Monte Carlo variant to call itself on the remaining portion of text if an equality check fails, viz:
+But this is equivalent to modifying the Monte Carlo variant to call itself on the remaining portion of text if an equality check fails:

 ```python
 def find(pattern):